"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 HN Shashidhar, S Madialagan.
 Relationship of skill related physical fitness variables to academic achievement of high school boys.
-International Journal of Physical Education, Sports and Health.
-2015; 2(2): 124-126.
+Int J Phys Educ Sports Health 2015;2(2):124-126.